If you know someone who has a pond, chances are they keep a couple of Koi to brighten it up.

 In the wild, common carp only live for about 20 years due.
 But captive Koi can live up to 50 years if they are cared for properly.

 Common varieties found in most backyard ponds can be purchased from pond and aquarium suppliers for anywhere between $50 and $80.

 Special varieties must be purchased from a breeder – these can be very expensive, ranging from as low as $200 to as high as $1000+.

-Koi are very peaceful fish that will interact with the others in their school, while leaving those outside of their school alone.
+Koi are very peaceful fish that will interact with the others in their school while leaving that outside of their school alone.

-They form schools of anywhere between 5 and 15 individuals, and will swim in beautiful coordinated formations.
+They form schools of anywhere between 5 and 15 individuals and will swim in beautifully coordinated formations.

 They are very active and free-swimming fish that will show off their vibrant colors at every opportunity.

 Koi fish have a rather interesting way of hunting for food.